nico-zn/Operator-Manual/ops/manage-your-crews.rst

 Just send a message to support@openet.com should you need to be given rights to administrate Activities and Types.

-You can also access individual planning by clicking on  in the Flight List or via the Planning button on a crew’s page.
+You can also access individual planning by clicking on |calendar| in the Flight List or via the Planning button on a crew’s page.
 Activities can be added or edited on an individual planning in the same way as the team overview planning.

 FTL
 ---